isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-01-09-post-stamping-history.md

 [^7]:[‘150’ stamps a big hit](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19690910-1.2.25).
 (1969, September 10). *The Straits Times*, p.
 4. Retrieved from NewspaperSG.

-[^8]:A First day cover consists of the stamp on a cover, post card or envelope, and postmarked with the date that the stamp is first authorised for use.
+[^8]:A first-day cover consists of the stamp on a cover, post card or envelope, and postmarked with the date that the stamp is first authorised for use.

 [^9]:Lim, T. (1986, November 10).
 [Stamps can bring big returns over time](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19861110-1.2.42.17). *The Straits Times*, p.
 20. Retrieved from NewspaperSG.